 Many therapists provide an initial consultation, which is required for our agency.

-This consultation presents a valuable opportunity to assess your comfort level with the therapist and inquire about their methods and experience.
-Trust your instincts – it's crucial for both you and your partner to feel at ease.
+This consultation offers a valuable opportunity to assess your comfort with the therapist and to inquire about their methods and experience.

 Regular Sessions

-Couples therapy typically involves regular sessions, often held weekly or bi-weekly.
+Couples therapy typically involves regular sessions, often held weekly or biweekly.

 Maintaining consistency is essential for making progress.
 Each session builds on the previous one, enabling you to apply what you've learned in your everyday life.